wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 >
 > Which subtype in Fig 2.9, Lab 2 best fits the branching pattern?

-## Mimosoideae, subfamily of Fabaceae, the pea family
+## Subfamily Mimosoideae, within Fabaceae

 ### The wattle subfamily